Oloqq/crocheteer/docs/draft/Formal language for amigurumi patterns.md

 To process a crochet pattern, we need to express it using a formal language.
  <!-- Maybe we don't and
- Parsing Semi-structured Languages: A Crochet Pattern to Diagram Translation, https://www.springerprofessional.de/en/parsing-semi-structured-languages-a-crochet-pattern-to-diagram-t/25864374 could show that, but it's behind a paywall -->
+ Parsing Semi-structured Languages: A Crochet Pattern to Diagram Translation, https://www.springerprofessional.de/en/parsing-semi-structured-languages-a-crochet-pattern-to-diagram-t/25864374 could show that, but I gotta find non-paywall version -->

 Patterns shared in the community have equivalent overall structure, but do not follow a strict grammar.
 For example, repetition of stitch *Sc* 7 times could be seen written as "7 SC", "[SC] x 7", "(sc) 7 times" and more.
 <!-- if this needs a source, it would have to be random patterns online